 Each interior design major is required to participate in a professional design work experience with an interior design or architectural firm.
-This form of internship is coordinated by the Student Development and Success Center no later than the January Term of the senior year.
+This form of internship is supported by the Student Development and Success Center and must be taken no later than the January Term of the senior year.
 Membership in professional organizations is also encouraged.

 All seniors are required to present a public exhibition of their work.
-Students must work closely with the Milliken Art Gallery Director in the scheduling of these events.
 The students are responsible for invitations, announcements and publicity, and the overall display and tasteful execution of the designated gallery space.